Crimson Desert: Ranch and Livestock Guide – Unlock Ben & Maximize Income

 Checking Current Capacity

-• Talk to Ben at Howling Hill.
+• Talk to Ben at Howling Hill and open Manage Ranch.

-Expanding Capacity via Camp/Ranch Upgrades
+Expanding Capacity via Camp Upgrades

 Step 5 – Registering, Housing, and Slaughtering Animals Correctly